cython/cython/docs/src/reference/compilation.rst

                         patterns or a list of Extension objects.
 The latter allows you to configure the extensions separately through the normal distutils options.
+                        You can also pass Extension objects that have glob patterns as their sources.
+Then, cythonize will resolve the pattern and create a copy of the Extension for every matching file.

     :param exclude: When passing glob patterns as ``module_list``, you can exclude certain module names explicitly by passing them into the ``exclude`` option.

-    :param nthreads: The number of concurrent builds for parallel compilation (requires the Python module multiprocessing).
+    :param nthreads: The number of concurrent builds for parallel compilation (requires the ``multiprocessing`` module).

     :param aliases: If you want to use compiler directives like ``# distutils: ...`` but can only know at compile time (when running the ``setup.py``) which values to use, you can use aliases and pass a dictionary mapping those aliases to Python strings when calling :func:`cythonize`.
-As an example, sat you want to use the compiler
+As an example, say you want to use the compiler
                     directive ``# distutils: include_dirs = ../static_libs/include/``
                     but this path isn't always fixed and you want to find it when running